 1. Pay Ratio Implementation: Update for the Board and Compensation Committee

-The 2018 annual report season will be the first time many companies1 are required to comply with the SEC’s pay ratio rule, which was adopted by the Commission in 2015 pursuant to the Dodd-Frank Act.
+The 2018 proxy season will be the first time many companies1 are required to comply with the SEC’s pay ratio rule, which was adopted by the Commission in 2015 pursuant to the Dodd-Frank Act.
 The pay ratio rule requires companies to disclose (i) the annual total compensation of the median employee, (ii) the annual total compensation of the CEO and (iii) the ratio of those two amounts.
 The rule is draconian and highly detailed, and involves the interplay between the over 300 pages released by the SEC on the rule and the traditional Item 402 and Form 8-K rules.

 Earlier this year, many hoped that either Congress or the SEC would act to either repeal or delay implementation, but it is now clear that most companies will have to comply with the rule in their 2018 disclosure.
 In addition to the final rule the SEC issued in 2015, the Division of Corporation Finance issued guidance on the rule in October 2016 and September 2017.
 Several of the compliance and disclosure interpretations issued by the Division substantively change the scope of the rule, therefore a thorough knowledge of both the final rule and the Division’s guidance is critical for implementation.